Ev2geny/githubtest/Readme.md

 line 8 is added by  chary
 line 9 is added by chary
-line 10 is added by chary (and now local name is updated)
+line 10 is added by chary (and now local name is updated) line 11 is added to the brach testing